-Polyneuropathy is when multiple peripheral nerves become damaged, which is also commonly called peripheral neuropathy.
+Polyneuropathy is when multiple peripheral nerves become damaged.
+Symptoms include problems with sensation, coordination, or other body functions.
+Polyneuropathy is also known as peripheral neuropathy.

 Peripheral nerves are the nerves outside of the brain and spinal cord.
 They relay information between the central nervous system (CNS), and all other parts of the body.
 The brain and spinal cord are part of the CNS.